Danny Southwick: Massachusetts Pirates

 On April 19, 2018, he signed with the Massachusetts Pirates of the National Arena League (NAL).
 He was released by the Pirates on April 25, 2018.

 Jacksonville Sharks (first stint)

 On April 26, 2018, he was claimed by the Jacksonville Sharks of the NAL.
 The same day, he was also placed on refuse to report.

-Philadelphia Soul (first stint)
+Philadelphia Soul

-On May 23, 2018, he was assigned to the Philadelphia Soul of the AFL.
-On June 5, 2018, he was placed on reassignment.
+On May 23, 2018, Southwick was assigned to the Philadelphia Soul of the AFL.
+On June 5, he was placed on reassignment.

 Columbus Destroyers

 On April 17, 2019, Southwick was assigned to the Columbus Destroyers of the AFL.
 He was placed on recallable reassignment on April 19, and activated from recallable reassignment on April 20.
-He was placed on league suspension on May 2 and was reassigned on May 23, 2019.
+He was placed on league suspension on May 2 and was reassigned on May 23.

 Philadelphia Soul (second stint)

 Southwick was claimed off reassignment by the Soul on May 24, 2019.
-He was placed on reassignment on June 25, 2019.
+He was placed on reassignment on June 25.